-We also know that New York were actively trying to turn members of Tony’s crew against him.
+We also know that New York was actively trying to turn members of Tony’s crew against him.

 In the second-last episode, “The Blue Comet”, Burt Gervasi comes to Silvio Dante to float the idea of staging a coup against Tony.

 In response, Sil strangles him from behind.